What is a cookie?

 How to manage your cookies

-If you want to only allow our essential cookies so you can login to the course, but do not want to allow our website to store Google Analytics cookies on your device, you should just disable these 'third-party' cookies in your browser settings.
+If you want to only allow our essential cookies so you can login to the program, but do not want to allow our website to store Google Analytics cookies on your device, you should just disable these 'third-party' cookies in your browser settings.
 Alternatively, Google have developed the Google Analytics opt-out browser add-on which you can find here.

 How do I manage cookies in my browser?